Vince-0/AI_Coding/README.md

-# AI Coding
+# AI assisted software development
-AI assisted software development is growing rapidly on the back of the AI development race.
+AI coding is growing rapidly on the back of the AI development race.
-Companys like Anthropic, Deepseek, Google, Microsoft, Meta, OpenAI and xAI etc. have spent millions developing software systems and applications to use them:
+Companies like Anthropic, Deepseek, Google, Microsoft, Meta, OpenAI and xAI etc. have spent millions developing software systems and applications to use them:

 - LLM: Large Language Models
 - ML: Machine Learning